RyanFloresTT/LeetCode-Solutions/README.md

 ## About Me

-I am Ryan Flores, a passionate software engineer with a desire to learn more about algorithmic problem-solving and data structures.
+I am Ryan Flores, a software engineer with a desire to learn more about algorithmic problem-solving and data structures.

 ## Problem Solutions